miszellek/SygicOfflineSpeedcams/README.md

 ## Installing

 Click in the "Clone or Download" button, then "Download ZIP".
-Extract contents.
+Save and extract contents.

 ## Usage